nikku/camunda-modeler-plugins-talk-2019/README.md

 * Copy the `no-manual-task` rule to warn on user tasks.
 We want to avoid them during black-box processing.
 * Debug rule evaluation, dig into elements that are being validated and the properties the BPMN meta-model exposes.
 * Can you create a rule that warns on all but external tasks for implementing work with the engine?

+### Plug-in Development Tips

+* Inside the Camunda Modeler, open the developer console via `F12`.
+* Press `CmdOrCtrl + R` within the developer console to reload the app.
+This will make it aware of any linked plug-in changes.
+* Use the debugger built into the developer console (cf. `Source` tab) to investigate the inner workings of your plug-ins.

 ## License